 There are several reasons why this is not the case.
 First, most employees already know their employer wants them to be productive and efficient.
 Therefore, employee monitoring software does not come as a surprise.
 Second, even if some employees feel demotivated when they learn about the existence of such software, this feeling is usually short-lived.

-it is essential to dispel the myths surrounding employee monitoring.
-These misconceptions can lead to decreased productivity and mistrust among employees.
+It is essential to dispel the employee monitoring myths.
+These employee monitoring myths can lead to decreased productivity and mistrust among employees.
 With proper education and implementation, employee monitoring can be a valuable tool for businesses.